OwNo353/manchester-rain-1/README.md

 About Manchester's rain.

-It is not cool today and the instructor was nice.
+It is not chill today and the instructor was nice.